researchcompendia/researchcompendia/README.rst

 This project's name comes from Rose Tyler, who was the first companion of The Doctor in the modern reboot.
-This is a reboot proof of concept for the original RunMyCode proof of concept, she firts.
-I also admit I named it after a person in honor of my friend @willkg who gives his projects human names.
+This is a reboot proof of concept for the original RunMyCode proof of concept, she fits.
+I also admit I used this naming convention in honor of my friend @willkg who gives his projects human names.